 - Advanced lung, heart, kidney and liver disease

 Sometimes cancer patients have symptoms due to their illness.
 If you have another disease you may have the same problems.
 Palliative care can help with these.
 People who provide palliative care will often work with other health teams.
 It may be harder for you if you don’t have cancer to accept palliative care.

 Palliative care can be helpful to you and your carer at any point when you are ill.
 You may be referred to a specialist palliative care service to deal with certain symptoms.
-If these symptoms improve, you may be referred you back to your GP or usual health team.
-People can move in out of specialist palliative care services.
+If these symptoms improve, you may be referred back to your GP or usual health team.
+People can move in and out of specialist palliative care services.